typicode/hotel/README.md

 http://localhost:2000/two
 ```

-Works on OS X, Linux and Windows.
+Works on OS X, Linux and Windows with any server.

 ## Install